ethnicrise/ethnicrise.github.io/_posts/2019-12-19-ethnic-studies-now.md

 The university sustained racial capitalism in the U.S. and abroad.
-Scholars like Craig Wilder, Leslie Harris, and Alfred Brophy have unearthed these sordid histories of the university (<a href="https://www.bloomsbury.com/us/ebony-and-ivy-9781608193837/" target='_blank'>Wilder</a> 2014; <a href="https://global.oup.com/academic/product/university-court-and-slave-9780199964239?cc=us&lang=en&" target='_blank'>Brophy</a> 2016; <a href="https://ugapress.org/book/9780820354439/slavery-and-the-university/" target='_blank'>Harris et al, eds.</a> 2019).
+Scholars like Craig Wilder, Leslie Harris, and Alfred Brophy have unearthed these sordid histories of the university (<a href="https://www.bloomsbury.com/us/ebony-and-ivy-9781608193837/" target='_blank'>Wilder 2014;</a> <a href="https://global.oup.com/academic/product/university-court-and-slave-9780199964239?cc=us&lang=en&" target='_blank'>Brophy 2016;</a> <a href="https://ugapress.org/book/9780820354439/slavery-and-the-university/" target='_blank'>Harris et al, eds.
+2019</a>).
 University coffers swelled with the spoils of colonialism and slavery.
 On Caribbean plantations, enslaved Black people produced capital that was funneled into university endowments.
-In the U.S., the university profited from what Saidiya Hartman calls the "fungibility" of enslaved Black people (<a href="https://global.oup.com/academic/product/scenes-of-subjection-9780195089844?cc=us&lang=en&" target='_blank'>21-26</a>), their exploited, uncompensated labor creating profit and serving students, their bodies sold as commodities.
+In the U.S., the university profited from what Saidiya Hartman calls the "fungibility" of enslaved Black people (<a href="https://global.oup.com/academic/product/scenes-of-subjection-9780195089844?cc=us&lang=en&" target='_blank'>Hartman 1997, 21-26</a>), their exploited, uncompensated labor creating profit and serving students, their bodies sold as commodities.
 All the while, white scholars in the university produced knowledge to ossify the backbone of white supremacy that undergirds the nation.